Felix-Noble/word-embeddings-analysis-tutorial-pipeline/README.md

 Embedding: Converts text into numerical vectors using models like Sentence-BERT (SBERT).

-Dimensionality Reduction: Uses techniques like UMAP to simplify the data.Clustering: Groups data using algorithms such as K-Means and Fuzzy C-Means.
+Dimensionality Reduction: Uses techniques like UMAP to simplify the data.

+Clustering: Groups data using algorithms such as K-Means and Fuzzy C-Means.

 The Jupyter notebooks (Analysis.ipynb and Classification.ipynb) demonstrate how to use the pipeline and build predictive models (e.g., Random Forest).